estafyn/Empire-of-Cards/src/assets/content/Timeline.md

 Cable-pulled ships replace sails, using Diprotodon treadmills to power maritime trade routes.

-Standardized accounting and proto-currency systems are tracked by raven record-keepers who document transactions on bark ledgers.
+Standardized accounting and proto-currency systems are maintained by trained cockatoos who memorize and recite transaction details.

 Cultures: